 Are you interested in learning more about helping verbs?
 You will LOVE this free lesson from Grammar Galaxy!

-And, then, be sure to download these Music Practice Assignment Sheets to go with the lesson to help your own kids to practice their instruments!
+Also, download these Music Practice Assignment Sheets to go with the lesson to help your own kids to practice their instruments!

 Download Music Practice Assignment Sheets here:

-Also, you might be interested in these reviews I have done about our Grammar Galaxy experiences:
+Reviews I have done about our Grammar Galaxy experiences:

 Parts of Speech